razoumov/publish/02-task-parallelism.md

 As you can see, dividing `Tnew` computation between concurrent tasks could be cumbersome.
 Chapel provides high-level abstractions for data parallelism that take care of all the data distribution for us.
-We will study data parallelism in the following lessons, but for now, let's compare the benchmark solution (`baseSolver.chpl`) with our `coforall` parallelization to see how the performance improved.
+We will study data parallelism in the following lessons, but for now let's compare the benchmark solution (`baseSolver.chpl`) with our `coforall` parallelization to see how the performance improved.

 Now we'll parallelize our heat transfer solver.
 Let's copy `baseSolver.chpl` into `parallel1.chpl` and